About the course

 The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Primary Care Health Sciences and/or the Department for Continuing Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Nuffield Department of Primary Care Health Sciences and/or the Department for Continuing Education.
 Students are usually expected to either meet, or contact their supervisor at least once per month.

-Assessment for each module will be based on a written assignment.
+Assessments are conducted at the end of each module and comprise a written paper, submitted via an online portal.
 The dissertation will be on a topic chosen in consultation with your supervisor and the course director and should not normally exceed 15,000 words.

 Students typically submit a ‘Notification of Provisional Title’, a calendar year before their dissertation submission date.
 A full draft is usually submitted two months prior to the submission deadline.
 The final submission is usually due on the last working day of September, for the given year of completion.